tmdc-io/prometheus/docs/querying/functions.md

 ## `histogram_avg()`

-_This function only acts on native histograms, which are an experimental feature.
-The behavior of this function may change in future versions of Prometheus, including its removal from PromQL._

-`histogram_avg(v instant-vector)` returns the arithmetic average of observed values stored in a native histogram.
-Samples that are not native histograms are ignored and do not show up in the returned vector.
+`histogram_avg(v instant-vector)` returns the arithmetic average of observed values stored in each histogram sample in `v`.
+Float samples are ignored and do not show up in the returned vector.

 Use `histogram_avg` as demonstrated below to compute the average request duration